-The Preschool Program has been accredited since June, 2010 by AdvancED.
+The Preschool Program has been accredited since June, 2010 by AdvancED, now known as Cognia

 Accreditation is inextricably linked to institution and educational system improvement.
 The accreditation process asks institutions and systems to critically evaluate their vision, strategies, priorities, leadership, and programs and resources.
 The process of earning and maintaining accreditation provides institutions and educational systems with clear and compelling direction for implementing changes to move toward excellence.

-To earn and maintain accreditation from SACS/CASI, schools must:
+To earn and maintain accreditation a school must:

 - Engage in continuous improvement

 - Demonstrate quality assurance through internal and external review